Arthur Frederick Henry Bull, born 1867 in St Pancras

 Arthur and Lavinia (seated) are on the right.
 Their daughters Gladys and Ivy are the bridesmaids and look about 10-12 and 15-17 respectively.
 The girl's age dates this picture to around the time of Violet MCINTOSH's wedding and so I believe that this picture is probably of that marriage.
 Arthur is on the groom's side even though the bridesmaids are his daughters.
 Lavinia and Arthur at a McIntosh wedding

 This family group picture date from around the same period as the wedding group shown above.
+Probably in the garden at 5 Forest Green, as they had already moved there by 1915, and a later picture shows Arthur in military uniform in the same garden.
 Lavinia, Arthur, Ivy and Galdys

 The 1911 Census shows the family a 6 High Beech Road, Loughton, Essex.
 At that time the family comprised: